googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 a PaintColrLayers table, its offset does not need to be included in the LayerV1List array.

-A PaintColorLayers table can be used as the root of a color glyph definition, providing a base layering structure for the color glyph.
+A PaintColrLayers table can be used as the root of a color glyph definition, providing a base layering structure for the color glyph.
 In this usage, the PaintColrLayers table is referenced by a BaseGlyphV1Record, which specifies the root of the graph of a color glyph definition for a given base glyph.
 This is